 The verb here is "may" instead of "should" or "want".
 Seeing it like this can also free you from guilt if you skip it.
 Because it's no longer a subtle obligation.

-As the Flemish mindfulness pioneer Edel Maex says, most of us are already hard workers - and that's why we experience so much stress.
-It's easy to start seeing meditation as another "to do", and you do your best to get it done.
+Most of us are already hard workers - and that's why we experience so much stress.
+It's easy to start seeing meditation as another "to do" on your list, and you do your best to get it done.
 But actually, practising mindfulness doesn't have to be hard work at all, on the contrary.
 It's an occasion where we can learn how not to work hard.

 This is a much friendlier way of treating yourself, and it's also what has kept me meditating almost daily for many years already.